textiles-lab/autoknit/README.md

     - Need to add a greedy version (currently only optimal is used).
 - Knitting instructions -- mostly working.
     - Need a better yarn-in function for split tubes that tucks on front/back and then drops later.
+    - Should add the option to use separate yarn for starting tubes
-    - Should add the option to
+	- Should add the option to tuck yarn in from the edge of the beds